home-assistant/home-assistant.io/source/_docs/blueprint/tutorial.markdown

 ## Define the configurable parts

 Now we have to decide what steps we want to make configurable.
-We want to make it as re-usable as possible, without losing it's original intent of turning on a light based on a motion sensor.
+We want to make it as re-usable as possible, without losing its original intent of turning on a light based on a motion sensor.

 By limiting our blueprint to working with lights and motion sensors, we can later on tell the UI to suggest lights and motion sensors to the user, instead of all their entities.